 Down to brave the weather?
 The annual New Year’s Eve Cruise (Pier 83) with hors d’oeuvres, a DJ, and prime views of the NYE fireworks!

 Brooklyn Bowl (61 Wythe Ave.
 Brooklyn), a music-venue-meets-bar-meets-bowling-alley empire hosts a New Year’s party/concert (with a lineup that varies year-to-year) that is the perfect blend of New Year’s Eve dance party and casual bowling hangout.
 Pro-tip – reserve a bowling lane for the best views of the performance with room to dance and bowl!

-We hope you’ve enjoyed this guide to NYC during the holidays – be sure to let us know what other gems you discover along the way, and we’ll meet you there!
-Stay warm and stay festive, friends!
+We hope you’ve enjoyed this guide for celebrating winter holidays in NYC – be sure to let us know what other gems you discover along the way, and we’ll meet you there!
+Stay warm and stay festive while celebrating the winter holidays in NYC friends!

 About our Guest Author